Improving African Futures Using Lessons from the Past

 Photo consultation, 2016

-2016: Consultations leading to the founding of the Banda Heritage Initiative.
+2016: Community consultations lay the foundation for the Banda Heritage Initiative.
 With seed money from the University of Victoria's Research Services, Dr. Ann Stahl consulted with Banda Traditional Council members and Banda elders on the interest in and protocols around making heritage photos accessible through a digital repository.

-2018: Banda Heritage Initiative launched through funding provided by the "Improving African Futures Using Lessons from the Past" Partnership Development Project funded by the Canadian Social Sciences and Humanities Research Council.
+2018: Banda Heritage Initiative launched through funding provided by the "Improving African Futures Using Lessons from the Past" (IAfF) Partnership Development Project funded by the Canadian Social Sciences and Humanities Research Council (SSHRC).
 Community-engaged research activities centered on interviews, story-telling and performances sparked by photo archives.

 Women preparing food, Sabiye, 1986